-3.7.5 Icons
+3.7.4 Icons

-Weblate currently uses material design icons.
-In case you are looking for new symbol, check Material Design Icons or Material Design Resources.
+Weblate currently uses material design icons, in case you are looking for new one, check https://materialdesignicons.com/>.

 Additionally, there is scripts/optimize-svg to reduce size of the SVG as most of the icons are embedded inside the HTML to allow styling of the paths.